adalfarus/TSPBase/README.md

  Good and robust basis for TSP algorithms

 ## Implementation
-For now look into solutions to see how to implement an algorithm
+For now look into solutions.py to see how to implement an algorithm